sd-powell/portfolio_project_2/TESTING.md

 ### Full Testing

-Full testing was performed on the following physical devices:

-* Desktop:
-  * Mac Studio 2022 LG HDR 4k screen
-* Laptop:
-  * Macbook Pro 2023 16 inch screen
-* Tablet:
-  * iPad Pro 12.9in 2017
-* Mobile Devices:
-  * iPhone 11
-  * iPhone 12 pro
-  * iPhone 15 pro
-  * iPhone XR
+This section outlines the manual testing process conducted to ensure the website functions correctly across different devices, screen sizes, and user interactions.
+Each test was performed methodically to identify potential issues with responsiveness, usability, and accessibility, with results documented for further improvements.
 Additional testing was taken by friends and family on a variety of devices and screen sizes.

 ---